-- Subdomain: blog.example.com is a subdomain of example.com.
+- Subdomain: blog.example.com – here “blog” is a subdomain of example.com.
 You can create a different subdomain for a different section of the website.

-- You can easily set different designs for a separate subdomain of your website.
+- You can easily set different designs for separate subdomains on your website.

-- Subdomains are preferred to differentiate between two critical sections of the website.
-Like you want to run a blog and as well as an e-commerce store.
+- Subdomains are preferred when you want to differentiate between two critical sections of your website, such as running a blog and an e-commerce store simultaneously.

 - Different language websites can use subdomains.